hahooh/mcp-streaming-http-proxy-nodejs/README.md

 1. **Connection Refused**

-   - Verify the SSE URL is correct and accessible
+   - Verify the streaming http URL is correct and accessible
    - Check if the remote server is running
    - Ensure firewall/network settings allow connections